P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/CONTRIBUTING.md

-/build/update-badges.js    # a JS script to update badges in the README and in docs /build/vss.js              # reads single-sourced version from package.json and writes it everywhere /dist/                     # a folder for the generated browser bundle of BW /bw.js                   # entry point for the master JS version of the ccxt library /bw.php                  # entry point for the PHP version of the ccxt library /doc/                      # Sphinx-generated rst-docs for http://bw.readthedocs.io/ /js/                       # the JS version of the library /php/                      # PHP bw module/package folder /python/                   # Python bw module/package folder for PyPI /python/__init__.py        # entry point for the Python version of the ccxt.library /python/async_support/     # asynchronous version of the bw.library for Python 3.5.3+ asyncio /python/base/              # base code for the Python version of the bw library /python/MANIFEST.in        # a PyPI-package file listing extra package files (license, configs, etc...)
+/build/update-badges.js    # a JS script to update badges in the README and in docs /build/vss.js              # reads single-sourced version from package.json and writes it everywhere /dist/                     # a folder for the generated browser bundle of BW /bw.js                   # entry point for the master JS version of the bw library /bw.php                  # entry point for the PHP version of the bw library /doc/                      # Sphinx-generated rst-docs for http://bw.readthedocs.io/ /js/                       # the JS version of the library /php/                      # PHP bw module/package folder /python/                   # Python bw module/package folder for PyPI /python/__init__.py        # entry point for the Python version of the bw.library /python/async_support/     # asynchronous version of the bw.library for Python 3.5.3+ asyncio /python/base/              # base code for the Python version of the bw library /python/MANIFEST.in        # a PyPI-package file listing extra package files (license, configs, etc...)